AMERICAN LAB VS. ENGLISH LAB

 Both types of labs are a good choice for a family pet, service dog, working dog, family dog, or hunting dog.
 There are however some slight differences between the two that I will discuss American lab vs English below.

 To make it very simple, the American Labs (of which most silver labs are) are in general a little taller, a little leaner and better suited for agility and hunting trials as they are more athletic.
-The English Labrador Retrievers are thicker and a little shorter.
+The English breed Labrador Retriever is thicker and a little shorter.
 They are the conformation labs that represent the breed standard or Show dogs.
 A show lab though can still be a good field dog if trained to retriever properly.

-Here you can see one of our English Labrador Retrievers in front of the wood pile and one of our American Labrador Retrievers on the grass.
-What some call a Field Labrador is a dog who is somewhere in the middle of an American Lab and a British Lab.
+Here you can see one of our English retrievers in front of the wood pile.
+One of our American Labrador Retrievers is on the grass.
+What some call a Field Labrador is a dog who is somewhere in the middle.
+This is between the American Lab and a British Lab.
 As breeder, we will at times mix the two styles together or breed within the same style in order to achieve our breeding goals.

 When choosing your Labrador Retriever I want you to consider that the important things should be health, intelligence and temperament.
 It doesn’t make sense to have a dog you love to look at if the vet bills are in the thousands, they are not easily trainable and end up eating your table legs, couch, carpet and walls.
 The important factors for you to have an enjoyable experience with your Lab for ten to fifteen years are that it listens to you and is healthy.

 You will fall in love with who he/she is not how pretty she is.
 We normally don’t even talk temperament with our Labrador Retrievers anymore because we have been developing the bloodline for over 17 years.
-There are no ill tempered dogs in our stock.
-All are great with children, people with disabilities and other animals regardless of the English vs. American question.
-That is if they are trained and socialized properly.
+We have no ill tempered dogs in our stock.
+All are great with children, people with disabilities and other animals regardless of the English lab vs American lab question.
+That is those trained and socialized properly.
 You can’t take royalty, raise them in a prison and expect miracles.

-For the training side, we highly recommend www.PuppyTrainedRight.com to get started.
+For the training side, www.PuppyTrainedRight.com is where we start.
 The site is excellent at providing you all the information on bringing your puppy home, socializing it properly, training it in basic commands and housebreaking/crate training it.
 Their slogan is “Train, Don’t Complain.”
 We tend to agree.

 So as you are conducting your research please take some time to figure out just why you are looking for specific characteristics in the Labrador Retriever you seek and how you plan to answer the English lab vs American lab question.
 There is no real answer to the question which type of Labrador is better: American or English.
 But if you are looking to show your dog, train your dog as a service dog, get them as a family pet, or compete in agility or hunting trials then you may want to have the best Lab for the job.
 If your Lab puppy search is for a family pet then there would be no need to have one lab over the other functionally.